THE EXPOSITION INTERNATIONALE DES ARTS ET TECHNIQUES DANS LA VIE MODERNE, 1937

 In 1937, the Queen City of Expositions held court for the last time.
 World War One was scarcely two decades past.
 The most catastrophic war in the history of the human race loomed less than two years away.
 Paris, France, Europe, and all nations of the earth seemed poised in the eye of a hurricane, between the winds of World War I and World War II.
 The Exposition Internationale would be the final European enactment of the ritual of Peace and Progress before the deluge.

 To their credit, the exposition officials recognized that they were celebrating in a deeply troubled world, and did their best to confront the actual and impending disasters within the framework of the exposition itself.
-The 1937 Exposition Internationale faced some of the most important dualisms that divided humanity against itself: the split between Paris and the provinces, between France and her colonies, between art and science, between socialism and capitalism, between Fascism and Democracy.
+The 1937 Exposition Internationale faced some of the most important dualisms that divided humanity against itself: the split between Paris and the provinces, between France and her colonies, between art and science, between socialism and capitalism, between fascism and democracy.
 The official philosophy of the exposition still paid homage to the twin gods Peace and Progress, as all parties at the great ceremony in Paris intoned the faith: no matter how bleak the world seems to be, the twin gods will see humanity through to a glorious future.
 "This great lesson in international cooperation will not be forgotten,"1 predicted Fernand Chapsal, the French Minister of Commerce, in the official public report on the exposition.

-In less than two years, Paris would belong to the conquering Nazis.
+By June of 1940, Paris would belong to the conquering Nazis.

 On December 28, 1929, the French Chamber of Deputies passed a resolution calling for an "Exposition of Decorative Arts and Modern Industry," in 1936, to be placed under the direction of the Minister of Commerce.
 The exposition was first conceived as a follow-up to the Exposition des Arts Decoratifs Modernes of 1925.
 Though the attendance at the Art Deco fair was only a tenth of the number who visited the 1900 exposition universelle, France congratulated herself on having taken a decisive step in maintaining her leadership in cultural affairs.
 The 1925 exposition, though not as ambitious as the five previous Parisian world's fairs, was pronounced a succès d'estime for France.
 Even if France was losing her place in the first rank economic and political power, Paris could at least prevail in matters of taste.
 France planned the new exposition with an eye toward consolidating her claims to cultural authority.